Table of Contents

 Different pets may have varied susceptibilities to chemical toxins:

-Especially sensitive to phenols, essential oils, and Tylenol due to their limited liver detoxification pathways -
+- Cats Especially sensitive to phenols, essential oils, and Tylenol due to their limited liver detoxification pathways

-At higher risk due to their size, as smaller amounts of toxins can reach dangerous concentrations -
+- Small dogs At higher risk due to their size, as smaller amounts of toxins can reach dangerous concentrations

-Labrador retrievers, beagles, and terriers much have higher rates of poisoning due to their inquisitive nature -
+- Curious breeds Labrador retrievers, beagles, and terriers much have higher rates of poisoning due to their inquisitive nature

 Seasonal chemical hazards